Viewing entries in

 Nabokov’s Satyr, Ramsey Canyon, AZ (Mike Watson)

-They were indeed in each canyon and, finally, it was in Ramsey Canyon, the most famous of all the birding spots in the Huachuca Mountains, that I could finally spend some quality macro time with the satyrs, significantly late in the afternoon when they settled down to visit wet patches of ground in the watercourses and directly under the hummingbird feeders!
+They were indeed in each canyon and, finally, it was in Ramsey Canyon, the most famous of all the birding spots in the Huachuca Mountains, that I could finally spend some quality macro time with the satyrs, significantly late in the afternoon when they settled down to visit wet patches of ground in the watercourses, sometimes directly under hummingbird feeders!
 Most were quite worn by this stage in their flight season and it was more difficult to read their undersides to separate them from the very similar Canyonland Satyr (which is usually found further uphill rather than in the valley bottom) but they were very approachable now.
 A very satisfying experience to go alongside the other avian treasures of these precious habitats.
 How many takers for ‘I’ve got a settled Nabokov’s Satyr here’?
 None at all.
 We are so few.

 Madera Canyon, Arizona - Nabokov’s Satyr habitat, oak and Alligator Juniper woodland (Mike Watson)